|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 Long-term trend: [See HRB long-term trend chart] A long-term uptrend had started on March 23, 2020 at 11.29 and reached 68.45 on August 16, 2024.
 HRB gained -57.16 points, or -506.29%, in 229 weeks.
 The chart has formed a Broadening Ascending Wedge chart pattern.
-The price is near the trend support (43.45) line.
-The support is usually stronger when technical indicators are oversold.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with price testing the trend support line in a long-term trend.
+The uptrend support line (44.28) is broken.
+A broken support is considered to be a long-term bearish signal.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.

 Daily Technical Indicators: [See HRB daily technical indicators chart] Daily technical indicators are neutral.
-During the last week, daily MACD line has moved below its signal line.
+During the last week, daily Lane's Stochastic signal line (%D) has moved below overbought area.
 Such crossover is considered a bearish signal.
+The daily MACD line is above its signal line since February 24, 2026.
 During the last week, the price has fallen below the Parabolic SAR (stop and reversal).
 A Parabolic SAR above the price is a bearish signal, and it indicates that momentum is likely to remain in the downward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
-During the last week, the price has declined below the moving average in the center of the Bollinger Bands.
-The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
-The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
-Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.
-During the last week, the price has crossed below the 50 Day Moving Average.
-Such crossover is considered a bearish signal.
-The moving average crossover signals work better when the stock develops a strong trend, but they are ineffective when the stock is in a trading range.
-Moving average crossover systems can be effective, but should be used in conjunction with trend patterns, momentum indicators, candlesticks and other aspects of technical analysis.
-Use the following links to access Moving Average Crossover trading technique, or use the Technical Stock Screener to see the list of stocks with the Moving Average close to the price level.

 | |